 Cardiologists Still Skeptical:

-Such results are actually quite impressive.
-In fact EDTA chelation was better than statin-type medicines in preventing a second heart attack.
+The results of the TACT research surprised mainstream medicine.
+That EDTA chelation was better than statin-type medicines in preventing a second heart attack shocked many cardiologists.
 Doctors use something called the Number Needed to Treat or NNT to evaluate drug effectiveness.
 In other words, how many people need to take a medicine to prevent one bad outcome such as a heart attack?
 The lower the NNT the more effective the drug.

 If a new medication were developed by a pharmaceutical company that could reduce the risk of a heart attack or stroke, especially in high-risk populations (like those with diabetes), the cardiology community would be jumping for joy.
 We would likely see commercials on television to “ask your doctor if EDTA chelation therapy is right for you.”